rafaelbco/rbco.wfdocumentator/README.txt

 This add-on for Zope and Plone aims to provide user-friendly automatically generated documentation about workflow definitions.

-Currently two Zope3-style views for ``Products.DCWorkflow.interfaces.IDCWorkflowDefinition`` are provided:
+Currently the following Zope3-style views for ``Products.DCWorkflow.interfaces.IDCWorkflowDefinition`` are provided:

 - ``@@wf-graph``: Render an image representing the workflow's states and